unaidiaz/Assets-ZIP-management-with-PhysFS/index.md

 number of objects read, -1 if complete failure.

+# SDL_RWops

+SDL_RWops is a structure that provides an abstract interface to stream I/O. RWops might be fed by a memory buffer, or a file on disk, or a connection to a web server.

+we will use the following functions:

+- **IMG_Load_RW(SDL_RWops* src, int freesrc):** This can load images from memory buffer.
+The image is load from src, if we want that src is automatically freed or closed we have to add an non-zero value in freesrc.

+- **Mix_LoadWAV_RW(SDL_RWops* src, int freesrc):** This can load WAVE, AIFF, RIFF, OGG, and VOC formats from memory buffer.
+The sample is loaded from the src pointer.
+As the previous function, we can add a non-zero value in freesrc to close or free automatically src.

+- **Mix_LoadMUS_RW(SDL_RWops* src, int freesrc):** This can load WAVE, MOD, MIDI, OGG, MP3, FLAC from memory buffer.
+Again, as functions mentioned before, src is the pointer that the sample is loaded from this and freesrc with a non-zero value is to free or close automatically.

+- **SDL_RWFromConstMem(const void* mem, int size):** this prepares a read-only buffer memory buffer for use with SDL_RWops. mem is a pointer to a read-only buffer, size the buffer size in bytes.

 # TODOS

 do all the TODOS to make sure you have understood the concepts that have been explained and the functions of Phys Fs.